samply/beam-deploy/README.md

 2. Copy `.env.template` to `.env`, adapt to your needs
 3. Run `./pki-scripts/initial_vault_setup.sh` to setup your initial vault. **Important:** Note down the unseal key.
 4. Run `./pki-scripts/create_privkey_and_cert.sh broker` to create a dummy certificate for the Broker.
-5. Start manually using `docker-compose up` or use supplied [systemd unit](./beam-central.service.example) to restart upon boot.
+5. Start manually using `docker compose up` or use supplied [systemd unit](./beam-central.service.example) to restart upon boot.

 ## Maintenance
 A collection of common tasks then managing your own broker.